nitin42/animate-components/docs/api.md

 ## Validate DOM Nesting

-Animate Components validate the DOM nesting of the elements.
+Animate Components validate the DOM nesting of the elements by comparing the prop `as` and the child type.
 For eg -

 ```javascript
 <FadeIn duration="3s" as="h1">